dfki-ric/pytransform3d/doc/source/transform_manager.rst

 .. plot:: ../../examples/plot_collision_objects.py
     :include-source:

-Meshes can only be loaded from STL files.
+The library `trimesh <https://trimsh.org/>`_ will be used to load meshes.
 Here is a simple example with one visual that is used for two links:

 .. plot:: ../../examples/plot_urdf_with_meshes.py
     :include-source: